jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 `sudo mount -t nfs  192.168.31.249:/data /Users/jazzi/nfs`

+After mounted, you can use command `nfsstat -m` to verify it's NFSv4 used or not.

 ## Set up Owntone with USB DAC

 Before we dive in, we need some background about driver or call it module in advance.
 Normally all loadable modules sit under */boot/kernel*, you can manually load it by command `kldload module_name`, after that you can check the loaded modules by command: